nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>
 <br>

-**Adding by Graphical Interface**
+##### Adding by Graphical Interface

-Adding an iteration can also be done via the graphical interface by clicking on the **Add Iteration** button inside the Commission you wish to add the iteration to.
+1. Click on the **Add Iteration** button inside the Commission you wish to add the iteration to.

 ![AddIterationButton](images/AddIterationButton.png)

-A new window will then pop up, where you will be prompted to fill in the details of the new iteration.
-An image can be added to the iteration by selecting a file in your file manager by clicking on the **Add Image** button, or by dragging and dropping an image to the grey image drop area.
+2. Fill in the details of the new iteration in the window that pops up.
+   * An image can be added to the iteration by selecting a file in your file manager by clicking on the **Add Image** button, or by dragging and dropping an image to the grey image drop area.

 ![AddIterationWindow](images/AddIterationWindow.png)